 - are in menopause

 - have ancestry from a far northern climate

 - have sore muscles or bones

 - take corticosteroids or PPIs (for extended periods of time)

 Likely anyone.
 In one group of seemingly healthy women who were sampled, 10 out of 11 were deficient in magnesium.
 Who else is likely deficient?
 Anyone who:

-- experiences a lot of stress or lives with depression
+- experiences a lot of stress

 - eats a typical “bad” diet